Edited by Cornelia Ilie and Giuliana Garzone

 Cited by 1 other publications

-This list is based on CrossRef data as of 03 march 2021.
+This list is based on CrossRef data as of 01 january 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
 Any errors therein should be reported to them.